 Depending upon how much demand there is for the topic and question you’re answering—and of course the depth & creativity of your answer—you can replicate some of our most successful Quora answers by observing the general format we answer in.

 Aside from the benefits of (tastefully) being able to link to your website where Quorans can click through to learn more, within your answers, answering questions in this community is a long-term strategy.

 If you dedicate 30 minutes each day to writing a thoughtful answer to an important question in your niche, after a year you’ll undoubtedly have some traction.
 From there, the network effects should amplify your reach as your follower count grows and the positive effects of new answers compound over time.

 Long-form updates are all the rage, but they’re also a surprisingly effective lead generation idea.

 Scan your feed and chances are high you’ll see a few of these updates that have dozens of likes and comments.

-Make your long form update authentic, value-driven, engaging and the success will come.
-Then once you've built an engaged audience on the platform, you can start employing other lead gen tools that'll help you convert more of your growing audience into leads for your business.
+Once you've built an engaged audience on the platform, you can start employing other lead gen tools that'll help you convert more of your growing audience into leads for your business.

 If you know the key terms and phrases associated with your target customers, social listening can be a very powerful lead generation idea for your business.